Skip to content

 Codex's codex doctor (CLI 0.131.0, 2026-05-18) groups its report into Environment, Configuration, Updates, Connectivity, and Background Server sections, with a Notes block promoting anomalies such as available updates and optional-MCP issues (Codex changelog; openai/codex PR #22336).
 Claude Code's /doctor runs "an automated check of your installation, settings, MCP servers, and context usage" in one pass (Claude Code troubleshooting).

 This is the proactive complement to reactive failure attribution.
-The five-failure-layers diagnostic and agent debugging classify a failure after it happens; a doctor command tests the execution-environment preconditions before the run, so the most mechanical class of failure never reaches the agent.
+The five-failure-layers diagnostic and agent debugging classify a failure after it happens.
+A doctor command tests the execution-environment preconditions before the run, so the most mechanical class of failure never reaches the agent.

 Key Takeaways